PacificRebel/PacificRebel/README.md

 **nice to meet you!** 👋.

 I'm a Full Stack / Front End Developer, working in React (currently Next.js and Gatsby), Swift and Ruby/Rails.
 I'm a <a href="https://www.channel4.com/news/">Channel 4 News journalist</a>.
-I'm a big fan the New York Times</a> and Helsingin Sanomat dynamic stories - these are so powerful: <a href="https://www.nytimes.com/interactive/2021/05/24/us/tulsa-race-massacre.html">Tulsa Race Massacre</a> and <a href="https://dynamic.hs.fi/2020/bodom/">Mysteeri, joka ei vanhene koskaan</a>.
+I'm a big fan of the New York Times'</a> and Helsingin Sanomat dynamic stories - these are so powerful: <a href="https://www.nytimes.com/interactive/2021/05/24/us/tulsa-race-massacre.html">Tulsa Race Massacre</a> and <a href="https://dynamic.hs.fi/2020/bodom/">Mysteeri, joka ei vanhene koskaan</a>.
 Please check out my CV below. 👇🏻

 Meanwhile, here's me drinking coffee by a dirty window - but it's sunny!